-Implementing Be You at your service is an ongoing process - and it's about progression, not perfection.
-Working at maintaining good mental health in your learning community is a continual process of planning, doing and reviewing.
+Implementing Be You at your school is an ongoing process - and it's about progression, not perfection.
+Working at maintaining good mental health in your school community is a continual process of planning, doing and reviewing.

-Once you have closed off and archived your existing Action Plan, we encourage you to loop back to Stage 2: Identify your learning community's needs and develop a new Action Plan for the next period.
+Once you have closed off and archived your existing Action Plan, we encourage you to loop back to Stage 2: Identify your learning community's needs and develop a new Action Plan for the next period, such as the upcoming school year.
 The formal review process can help inform this.
 For example, you might draw on the lessons learnt and carry over any actions that were not fully achieved during the previous Action Plan period.